MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nf-dispmprt-dlmapmemory.md

 ---
 UID: NF:dispmprt.DlMapMemory
 title: DlMapMemory function
-description: Maps a range of bus-relative physical addresses of display memory into system space or into the virtual address space of a user-mode process. tech.root: display ms.date: 04/04/2019
+description: The DlMapMemory function maps a range of display memory into system space or into the virtual address space of a user-mode process. tech.root: display ms.date: 04/04/2019
 keywords: ["DlMapMemory function"]